 Balancing Flavors in the Blackberry Crisp

-However, you may prefer to use salted butter and skip adding salt.
-Each brand of butter is salted differently, so when you use salted butter, you must experiment to determine how much salt (if any) to add to flavor your recipes.
+However, if you prefer to use salted butter, or that is what you have on hand, then reduce the amount of salt specified in the recipe.
+Each brand of butter is salted differently, so when you use salted butter, you must experiment to determine how much salt (if any) to add.

 Can You Add a Crust to the Blackberry Crisp?

-Adding a pastry crust to this blackberry crisp can elevate the dessert by providing a traditional pie-like texture and flavor.
+Yes, you can add a pastry crust to this blackberry crisp.
+It will provide a traditional pie-like texture and flavor.
 A flaky, buttery crust is a perfect base for the juicy blackberries, adding a layer of richness to each bite.

 Other Recipes You Might Enjoy